xiix0/scam/README.md

-A gift of a flower will soon be made to you.
+Of course you have a purpose -- to find a purpose.